Androphagi

 The Androphagi were an ancient Scythian tribe whose existence was recorded by ancient Greco-Roman authors.

-The Androphagi were closely related to the Melanchlaeni and the Budini.
+They were closely related to the Melanchlaeni and the Budini.

 Name

-The name Androphagi is a Latinisation of the ancient Greek name Androphagoi (Ἀνδροφάγοι), which meant "Man-Eaters."
-This name is a descriptive one based on this tribe's practice of cannibalism, and their own tribal name is unknown.
+The name Androphagi is a Latinisation of the ancient Greek name Androphagoi (Ἀνδροφάγοι), which means "man-eaters."
+This name is a descriptive one based on their reported practice of cannibalism; how they called themselves is unknown.

 Location

-The location of the Androphagi near Scythia.
+The location of the Androphagi in Scythia.

-The Androphagi lived in the region to the east of the middle Dnipro river, especially in the valley of the Sula and some smaller rivers.

-The neighbours of the Androphagi were the Neuri to the west and the Scythians to the south.
+The Androphagi lived in the region to the east of the middle Dnieper river, especially in the valley of the Sula and some smaller rivers.
+Their neighbours were the Neuri to the west and the Scythians proper to the south.